Consensys/docs-template/docs/single-source/between-repos/Plugins/README.md

 ```

 This command:
-1. Downloads content from MetaMask docs using `docusaurus-plugin-remote-content`
+1. Downloads content and images from MetaMask docs using `docusaurus-plugin-remote-content` (configured in `docusaurus.config.js`)
-2. Runs all transformation plugins (link rewriting, image fixes)
+2. Runs all transformation plugins (link rewriting, image path fixes)
 3. Writes logs to `_maintainers/logs/`
 4. Starts the local dev server